 Our current research applies population survey methods, entomological field sampling, molecular analyses, and GIS to examine seasonal and spatial patterns of disease transmission, identify populations at risk, and evaluate the impact of interventions.
-We collaborate both locally and internationally with projects based in Canada, South America (Argentina, Colombia and Ecuador) and East Africa (Tanzania and Ethiopia).
+We collaborate both locally and internationally with projects based in Canada, Tanzania and Benin.

 Emerging vector-borne diseases in eastern Ontario, Canada

 Climate and environmental changes are driving the emergence and re-emergence of mosquito- and tick-borne diseases in Canada, including West Nile virus and Lyme disease.
 The distribution and dynamics of disease vector populations largely define the patterns in disease transmission in terms of where and when human risk of infection occurs.
 Recognizing this, we are collecting and combining entomological, epidemiological and environmental data using geographic information systems (GIS) and spatial analysis.
 This allows us to predict potential hotspots of disease transmission and identify socio-ecological determinants of disease risk, in order to inform the targeting of disease surveillance, prevention and control strategies.
 We have a number of ongoing projects:

 “Public health risk assessment tools for emerging vector-borne diseases” is funded by grants from CIHR (2016-19 and 2019-23)

 “Improved early warning for climate change driven emergence of Lyme disease in Eastern Ontario” (2017-2020), funded by PHAC